microbit-cz/drawing-arm/README.md

 ***Total price: around 64.5 USD with micro:bit***

 <img src="https://github.com/pslib-cz/2022-p2a-mme-pppp-Kraus-Ivan/blob/main/images/20230615_111352.jpg" width="400" height="350">
 Similar screws and bolt must be obtained for assembly.
-Dimensions are given in width/length ratio.
+Dimensions are given in width/length ratio (milimeters).
 The silver screw (second from the left) is supplied in the package with the servos.

 ## Assembly and printing